jrroosevelt/VS2PCG/Card clarifications A-L.md

 If **Evil Scientist** moves a Supporting Character to your side, that side change is permanent.
 When the character gets KO'd, it will go to its owner's KO pile.

-At Level 2, while Deacon is melee attacking a Supporting Character, there are two likely results (unless the defender manages not to get stunned): If the defender gets KO'd, deacon Frost's **Vampire** will gan a vitality counter.
+At Level 2, while Deacon is melee attacking a Supporting Character, there are two likely results (unless the defender manages not to get stunned): If the defender gets KO'd, deacon Frost's **Vampire** will gain a vitality counter.
 And if the defender gets wounded but not KO'd, then his **Doppelgänger Powers** will give you a copy of that character.

 ^ (Source: Rule Insert)